 Procrastination

-Oops, I have not written anything for a long time.
-About 20 drafts are sitting and waiting for me to show up and release them from the storage.
-It looks like the time hasn’t come for them yet!
+Oops, I haven’t written anything for a long time.
+About 20 drafts are sitting and waiting for me to show up and release them from storage.
+It seems their time hasn’t come yet!
 However, I could push a blog to mention coming back to writing so that I get started.

 What happened?
-Is my writing brain has taken a rest?
+Has my writing brain taken a rest?
 Have I become lazy?
 Lost interest in writing?
-None of them is true.
-My daughter asked me a question one day, what is the most populated nation.
-Knowing that it was a tricky question, I wondered what the answer was?
-I found out that I am a part of its population.
+None of these is true.
+One day, my daughter asked me a question: What is the most populous nation?
+Knowing it was a tricky question, I wondered what the answer could be.
+I discovered that I’m part of its population.
 The nation is none other than Procrasti-Nation!

-I had loads of ideas to write and missed making notes of them.
-I was eager to put out a lot of content online, ideas are buzzing in my head.
+I had loads of ideas to write about, but missed making notes.
+I was eager to share content online—ideas were buzzing in my head.
 But at the end of the day, there was no writing or posting.

-By not writing for a long time, there is an additional resistance to start.
-Work, chores, gardening, walking, reading, and many more things to do.
+When you don’t write for a long time, the resistance to starting grows.
+Work, chores, gardening, walking, reading—so many things to do.
 No time to write!
-Seriously, how is it possible?
-I was wondering about this and came across an interview with Rory Vaden on procrastination and it caught my attention.
-I found clues on my excuses and how I could do away without writing a single page!
+Seriously, how is that possible?
+While pondering this, I came across an interview with Rory Vaden on procrastination, and it caught my attention.
+I found clues about my excuses and how I managed to avoid writing a single page!

-Sophisticated ways to describe the dreaded word, procrastination would be creative avoidance, distraction, and priority dilution!
-Apart from the classical one which allows us to avoid the task, take a nap, watch TV or shopping.
+Sophisticated ways to describe the dreaded word procrastination include creative avoidance, distraction, and priority dilution—apart from the classic version that lets us avoid tasks by taking a nap, watching TV, or going shopping.

-Creative avoidance is linked to subconsciously creating things to do so that we feel productive.
-I agree with it by 100%.
-I was busy doing everything but writing.
-I have excused myself from writing as reading is important.
-I did not laze around and kept myself occupied with so many other activities.
-I filled the days with trivial works that made me feel like the days were moving faster.
+Creative avoidance means subconsciously creating tasks so we feel productive.
+I agree with this 100%.
+I was busy doing everything except writing.
+I excused myself by saying reading was important.
+I didn’t laze around—I kept myself occupied with countless activities.
+I filled my days with trivial tasks that made time fly.

 Distractions pull you in different directions.
-Your attention gets fragmented which leads to doing something little here and there.
-It keeps you occupied but does not lead to the completion of the tasks.
-At the end of the day, you have worked hard but are not satisfied.
-It could be overwhelming while closing the day with nothing to feel good about it.
+Your attention gets fragmented, leading to bits of work here and there.
+You stay busy but don’t complete anything.
+At the end of the day, you’ve worked hard but feel unsatisfied.
+It’s overwhelming to close the day with nothing to feel good about.

-I think most of us would have different types of procrastination in varying percentages.
-I am not sure whether any person would exist in the world without it.
-One may have more of it while others may have less.
-I think only robots could do all programmed tasks without spending energy on answering internal dialogs and resistance.
+I think most of us experience different types of procrastination in varying degrees.
+I doubt anyone is completely free from it.
+Some have more, others less.
+Maybe only robots can execute all programmed tasks without wasting energy on internal dialogues and resistance.

-Being an ordinary mortal, I get carried away with these kinds of procrastination.
-I am trying to minimize them to improve productivity!
-But don’t attempt to reach perfection or match someone else.
+Being an ordinary mortal, I get carried away by these forms of procrastination.
+I’m trying to minimize them to improve productivity!
+But I’m not aiming for perfection or trying to match someone else.
 I’m doing my best to find my rhythm and embrace it.

-Let me publish this blog today without procrastinating further and wait for ideas to write on steps to reduce it.
+So, let me publish this blog today without procrastinating further—and wait for ideas on steps to reduce it.
 Let me do it!
-We can discuss those steps in another blog!
+We can discuss those steps in another blog.

 Which type of procrastination is your forte?
-Is it the classic one or any of these fancier ones?
+Is it the classic one or one of these fancier versions?

 —Anitha KC